Albert Memorial London - History of Prince Albert, Queen Victoria and the Memorial

 Prince Albert

-In 1847, Cambridge University elected Albert chancellor.
-His ideas on education helped alter the academic program.
-He was interested in agricultural improvements.
+Albert was interested in agricultural improvements and gardens.
 He planned and landscaped Victoria's winter home on the Isle of Wight.
-Late in 1861, Albert's health broke.
-He died of typhoid fever.

 A Queen with a Broken Heart